 "Retained earnings is the account which reports the total amount of reinvested earnings and/or losses of a firm over its entire life...
-This ratio discriminates young companies on purpose as the incidence of failure is much higher in a firm’s earlier years...
+This ratio discriminates against young companies on purpose, as failure is much higher in a firm’s earlier years...
 It also measures the leverage of a firm.
 Those firms with high RE, relative to TA, have financed their assets through retention of profits and have not utilized as much debt."

 X3, Earnings Before Interest and Taxes/Total Assets (EBIT/TA)

 "This ratio is a measure of the true productivity of the firm’s assets, independent of any tax or leverage factors... insolvency in a bankrupt sense occurs when the total liabilities exceed a fair valuation of the firm’s assets with the value determined by the earning power of the assets."

 X4, Market Value of Equity/Book Value of Total Liabilities (MVE/TL)

 "The measure shows how much the firm's assets can decline in value (measured by the market value of equity plus debt) before the liabilities exceed the assets and the firm becomes insolvent. "

 X5, Sales/Total Assets (S/TA)

 "The capital-turnover ratio is a standard financial ratio illustrating the sales generating the ability of the firm’s assets.
 It is one measure of management’s capacity to deal with competitive conditions. "